amirtgm/pizza-ordering-system/README.md

 Given more time, potential improvements include:

+1. defienetly would follow git commit structure but didn't have much time.
-1. Enhanced setup with environment variables and security measures.
+2. Enhanced setup with environment variables and security measures.
-2. Added testing for controllers and services.
+3. Added testing for controllers and services.
-3. Fallback mechanisms for failed jobs due to database errors.
+4. Fallback mechanisms for failed jobs due to database errors.
-4. A notification system for state transitions.
+5. A notification system for state transitions.
-5. Advanced error handling with middleware.
+6. Advanced error handling with middleware.